secretary-DFs/DF-Documents/althing-2018/motions-musings.md

 I strongly feel that one of the reasons it is so hard to recruit new members is because of the name Woodcraft Folk.
 Although I understand the sentimental value of the name it is very silly to have a name that is not simply an ambiguous name that needs explaining but literally means something that we are not (people who make things out of wood).
 I also think the name is slightly embarrassing to try and get a more diverse group of people in.
 We spoke recently about doing uni fairs and there is no way I would ever set up a stall asking my peers to come learn about the woodcraft folk and if I did I would attract the same hemp wearing middle class that we are trying to diversify away from.
 I do not have an alternative and I do not think it will pass in 2019 but I think it is really important to start this conversation if we are going to keep woodcraft modern and attract more and new people.

 (Aggie Taylor)

-### Musing Bravo (Safeguarding) ###

-Our current safeguarding policy is in places entirely example based, which isn't very useful due to the unique nature of most safeguarding cases.
-We should try and standardise this, as such ambiguity can make it easier to claim the policy has been broken, making safeguarding harder for committee and a more difficult and draining procedure for all those involved.

-(Jonathan Leggett)